pamtrak06/edjanger/README.md

 echo "FROM willdurand/docker-elk" > build/Dockerfile
 ```

-## How to use edocker in a docker a project working directory
+## How to use edocker in a docker project working directory
 Now you've got aliases to run all your docker commands like:
 - edockerabout
 - edockeralias